FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 MFA should be simple to implement.
 If it feels complicated, the issue isn’t MFA but the providers.
 Poorly designed MFA solutions create friction and unnecessary costs, causing businesses to avoid the security they actually need.

 FusionAuth provides a flexible and developer-friendly MFA solution.
-Whether using the admin UI or API, businesses can integrate TOTP, email, and WebAuthn authentication in minutes.
-Let’s see how.
+Whether using the admin UI or API, businesses can integrate TOTP, email, SMS, and WebAuthn authentication in minutes.

 ## How to Integrate MFA with FusionAuth